thephpleague/csv/docs/9.0/reader/index.md

 }
 ```

-### Reader::getRecords with Reader::setHeaderOffset
+### Records selection with Reader::setHeaderOffset

-Just like the `getHeader` method, the method output depends on the selection of not of a header
-record using `setHeaderOffset`.
+Just like the `getHeader` method, the method output depends on the header record selected using `setHeaderOffset`.

 ```php
 use League\Csv\Reader;